Freedom of Information Act

 If you make a request for a very large number of records, and we feel that we cannot provide the records to you within 12 working days without disrupting our other organizational responsibilities, we may petition the court for additional time to respond to your request.
 However, FOIA requires that we make a reasonable effort to reach an agreement with you concerning the production or the records before we go to court to ask for more time.

 A public body may assess reasonable charges not to exceed its actual cost incurred in accessing, duplicating, supplying, or searching for the requested records and shall make all reasonable efforts to supply the requested records at the lowest possible cost.
 No public body shall impose any extraneous, intermediary, or surplus fees or expenses to recoup the general costs associated with creating or maintaining records or transacting the general business of the public body.

 You may have to pay for the records that you request from TCC.
 The Freedom of Information Act allows us to charge for the actual costs of responding to FOIA requests.
 This would include items like staff time spent searching for, reviewing, copying, scanning, and redacting the requested records, copying costs, or any other costs directly related to supplying the requested records.
 It cannot include general overhead costs.

 If we estimate that it will cost more than $200 to respond to your request, we may require you to pay a deposit, not to exceed the amount of the estimate, before proceeding with your request.
-The 5 days that we have to respond to your request does not include the time between when we ask for a deposit and when you respond.
+The five days that we have to respond to your request does not include the time between when we send you the estimate and when you respond.
 If you do not respond within 30 days, then your request will be deemed to be withdrawn.